-The current tax provision of the resort, aviation and wire manufacturing subsidiaries was of offset by the benefit from deferred income tax mainly by the parent company.
+The current tax provision of the resort, aviation and wire manufacturing subsidiaries was offset by the benefit from deferred income tax mainly of the parent company attributable to unrealized loss from decline in market value of FVPL investments.

 9. Cash Flows